 How The Kingdom Of God Would Operate On The Earth

 Although Joseph Smith did not live to see his dream of the kingdom implemented, Brigham Young was present during the deliberations, and he has left us with an apt description of how the whole thing was intended to work.
-Next week I'll follow up here with part two of this discussion, focusing on how and why the Church failed to act on the opportunity the Lord had given them, and the consequences that are being felt in the Church for that failure even today.
+Next week I'll follow up here with part two of this discussion, focusing on how and why Joseph's successors failed to act on the opportunity the Lord had given them, and the consequences that are being felt in the Church for that failure even today.

 For now, I'll close with an excerpt from Brigham Young's description of Joseph Smith's great hope for humanity, and why being a part of the kingdom of heaven has virtually nothing to do with whether or not you are a Mormon.
 Here's Brother Brigham: